glFusion/membership/README.md

   The glFusion user id is provided, the return value should be a string.
   Alternatively, a format string can be supplied in the plugin configuration which will use sprintf and the user ID to create a number. e.g. "A-MEM-%03d" to get member numbers like "A-MEM-005".
-Membershp numbers can be disabled in the plugin configuration, but will be automatically generated in the background.
+Membership numbers can be disabled in the plugin configuration, but will be automatically generated in the background.

 REQUIREMENTS: